Bylaws of the

 ARTICLE I Name

 Corporation shall be specified in the Articles of Incorporation or by the Board of Directors.

 ARTICLE II Purpose

-e.
-To represent the interests of program directors in the education and training of high quality surgical intensivists to other organizations, individuals and governmental agencies or regulatory bodies.
+d.
+Representing the interests of the Society to other organizations, individuals and governmental agencies or regulatory bodies.

 ARTICLE III Members

 Section 3.1 Membership